BioInfoTools/GCE/README.txt

 OUTPUT
-GCE generates two output files:
+GCE generates two output files: gce.table and gce.log

-(1) Estimation result file: gce.table:
-there are two tables, one is ai table and the other is frequency table.
-#ai table:
-showing the estimated ci and ai for kmer species and Ci and bi for kmer individuals. the range of i is from 1 to max peak.
-#i      c[i]    a[i]    C[i]    b[i]

-#frequency table:
-showing the raw depth distribution of kmer species(real_P(x)), the raw depth distribution of kmer individuals(real_F(x)), the estimated depth distribution of kmer species(est_P(x)) and the estimated depth distribution of kmer individuals(est_F(x)).
-#depth  real_P(x)       real_F(x)       est_P(x)        est_F(x)

-For more details about kmer species and kmer individuals, please read the manuscript.

-(2) Estimation log file: gce.log

-The most valuable estimation results can be found at the file end:
+The most valuable estimation results can be found at the end of gce.log file:

 Final estimation table:
 raw_peak        effective_kmer_species  effective_kmer_individuals      coverage_depth  genome_size     a[1]    b[1]
 75      742400596       168346645871    75.8021 2.22087e+09     0.663012        0.271515

-genome_size = effective_kmer_individuals / coverage_depth;
-the genome size estimated here can be used in practise, and a[1] can be viewed as a marker for the uniquess of the genome, which reflects the repeat ratio.

-PERFORMANCE
-gce is a extremely fast tool for estimating the genomic charactor.
-For the standard discrete model, the max memory is about 1.5MB, taking less than one second.
-For the continuous model, when setting -D 8, the max memeroy is about 1.5MB, taking about 5 seconds.
-The memory and time cost is only related to the max kmer depth and the depth distribution, not related with K size.

-COMMENTS/QUESTIONS/REQUESTS
-Please send an e-mail to binghang.liu@qq.com; fanweiagis@126.com;
+2. gce-alternative

+Function
+  This package was developed by Wei Fan, fanwei@caas.cn, which is an alternative implementation to liubinghang's GCE software (ftp://ftp.genomics.org.cn/pub/gce).

+Installation
+  Except the two programs coded by C++, which needs "make" to compile, the other are perl programs.

-REFERENCE and CITATION
+Input and output
+  The output file from kmerfreq can be used as input file for all the programs here.

+Usage
+  a.Only estimate genome size, with erroneous k-mers excluded, and float-point estimatation of peak coverage value
+	perl ../estimate_genome_size.pl reads.freq.stat
+  b.Estimate genome size as well as repeat and heterozygosity, using discrete model, suitable for theoretic and good sequencing data without coverage bias
+	perl ../estimate_genome_character.pl ./reads.freq.stat
+  c.Estimate genome size as well as repeat and heterozygosity, using continuous model, suitable for bad or common real sequencing data with severe coverage bias
+	perl ../estimate_genome_character_real.pl ./reads.freq.stat

+3. Reference

 Binghang Liu, Yujian Shi, Jianying Yuan, et al. and Wei Fan*.
 Estimation of genomic characteristics by analyzing k-mer frequency in de novo genome project. arXiv.org arXiv: 1308.2012.
 (2013)

 https://arxiv.org/abs/1308.2012

-INSTRUCTION and HELP
+4.Help
 http://blog.sciencenet.cn/blog-3406804-1162384.html
 http://blog.sciencenet.cn/blog-3406804-1161524.html

+5. Contact
+Please send an e-mail to binghang.liu@qq.com  and fanweiagis@126.com;